 Furthermore, dieting itself is a source of stress which ironically triggers subsequent overeating.[16], [17] Instead of immediately blaming heightened hunger on stress, consider any intentions of dieting and how that restriction impacts your stress levels.

 Bottom line: Chronic stress can lead to hormonal changes that increase hunger.
-Dieting can also increases stress, potentially leading to a vicious cycle of stress, excessive hunger, and overeating.
+Dieting can also increase stress, potentially leading to a vicious cycle of stress, excessive hunger, and overeating.

 6. Poor Sleep